quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/ConcurrencyNetModern/concu_part03_1.4.1_Concurren.md

 Background context explaining the concept.
 The performance of parallel quicksort varies based on array size and core count.
 For small arrays, overhead from thread creation can outweigh benefits, while larger arrays benefit significantly.
 :p How does the number of tasks affect the performance of parallel quicksort?
 ??x
 The number of tasks affects performance by balancing work distribution among cores.
 Too few tasks may underutilize resources, while too many can overwhelm the system.
-The formula \(16 \times \text{ProcessorCount}\) helps ensure a balanced workload without overloading processors.
+The formula $16 \times \text{ProcessorCount}$ helps ensure a balanced workload without overloading processors.
 ```csharp
 // Pseudocode to calculate and limit number of tasks
 int maxTasks = (int)Math.Pow(2, Math.Log(processorCount, 2)) * 16;